-Management believes that Pizza Pizza Limited's 2014 same store sales growth of 1.1% is a product of the geographical strengths and weaknesses of the Canadian economy.
-Pizza 73, operating largely in Alberta reported 7.6% same store sales growth.
-Pizza Pizza, the market leader in Ontario and Quebec, experienced a slight decline of 0.3% in same store sales related to economic pressures felt by cautious consumers.
+Management believes that Pizza Pizza Limited's 2016 same store sales growth of 1.9% is a product of the geographical strengths and weaknesses of the Canadian economy.
+Pizza 73, operating largely in a weakened Alberta economy, reported a SSSG decrease of 5.2% for 2016 as the declining price of crude oil resulted in increased unemployment and a decline in that province's consumer spending.
+Pizza Pizza, the market leader in Ontario and Quebec, experienced an increase of 3.3% in SSSG attributable to brand dominance in eastern provinces supported by marketing campaigns which promoted Pizza Pizza's quality, value and convenience messages.

-Geographic diversification has proven to be a key driver in providing consistent restaurant sales increases over the past four years.
-This year-over-year solid sales performance has been responsible for building the company's strong financial position as we begin 2015.
+Geographic diversification has proven to be a key driver in providing consistent restaurant sales increases over the past five years.
+The year-over-year solid sales performance for the past five years has been responsible for building the Company's strong financial position as we begin 2017.